 Making It!
 Discovery Centre

-- great for family fun - "hands on" interactive exhibits on two floors explaining how things are made.
-Each paying visitor receives a basket of component parts to make up one of ten kits - it's yours to take home.
+is great for family fun: hands on interactive exhibits on two floors explaining how things are made.
+Visitors receive a basket of component parts to make up one of ten kits: it's yours to take home.
 Open during Nottinghamshire school holidays.
-We have a programme of 2hr special events for children during the school hols - see website for details.
+Plus we have a programme of 2hr special events for children...

 Avoncroft Museum of Historic Buildings (35 miles)